isomerpages/sndgo-corp/media-hub/press-releases/_posts/2017-05-03-post-new-data-science-consortium-to-boost-partnership-between-industry-and-researchers-in.md

 date: 2017-05-03
 permalink: /media-hub/press-releases/new-data-science-consortium-to-boost-partnership-between-industry-and-researchers-in-big-data-analytics
 ---
-## New Data Science Consortium To Boost Partnership Between Industry And Researchers In
+## New Data Science Consortium to Boost Partnership between Industry and Researchers in Big Data Analytics

 **03 May 2017**